-Brännboll, which is also called brennball or slaball in Norway and rundbold in Denmark, is a game which has similarities to rounders, baseball, lapta and pesapallo.
+Brännboll, which is also called brennball or slåball in Norway and rundbold in Denmark, is a game that has similarities to rounders, baseball, lapta and pesapallo.
 The term brännboll is from the act of catching a player between two bases, which is called burning them (branna).

 Brännboll is played on an amateur level in Scandivia (particularly Sweden, Norway, and Denmark) and also in Germany.
 It is played in parks and fields, and it is also part of the physical education curriculum in some schools.
 The rules of brännboll vary in different areas, but they share some common rules.